ArturoSbr/aws-ccp-cheat-sheet/main.md

 EC2 is a services that allows us to rent virtual machines.
 We can choose the operating system, compute power (CPU), RAM, storage and network card.
 We can configure an instance's firewall rules, its bootstrap script, etc.

 ### EC2 Purchasing Options
-There are four options to rent EC2 instances.
+There are six options to rent EC2 instances.
 1. On-Demand: Expensive, billed by seconds used, minimum time billed is 60 seconds.
 2. Reserved Instances: Commit to renting an instance for one or three years.
 Instance type, region, Availability Zone (AZ) and OS are fixed for this period.
 We get a discounted rate whenever we start an instance that matches the attributes of an active reserved instance.
 3. Savings Plan: Commit to an hourly expenditure between one or three years (i.e., $0.15/hour for one year) in a region.
 Instance family (e.g., t2, t3 or m5) and region remain fixed.
 The cost of launching a t2.micro or a t2.xlarge are the same and it does not matter which AZ we launch it in.
 4. Spot Instances: Define a maximum price you are willing to pay and compare that against the market's spot price.
 If the spot price is greater than our threshold, we lose the instance.
 5. Dedicated Instance: Reserve a physical server from AWS.
-5. Dedicated Hosts: Same as a Dedicated Instance, except we can bring our own licenses (BYOL).
+6. Dedicated Hosts: Same as a Dedicated Instance, except we can bring our own licenses (BYOL).

 ### EC2 Storage Options